FredericSivignon2/Consolification/README.md

 message The message to display.
 ```

-The word 'message' to name the related argument has been specified in the `CISimpleArgumentAttribute` as second parameter.
+The word 'message' to name the related argument has been specified in the `CISimpleArgumentAttribute` as first parameter.
 And the corresponding description ('The message to display') is taken from the last parameter of this same attribute.

 Of course, for a so simple example, Consolification is not really usefull.
 But wait and see what will be the benefits when things are being more complex.